Kansas Sexual Harassment Lawyers

 Speak Up – Your co-workers or supervisor may not even realize their conduct is offensive to you.
 Speak with the person and let them know this conduct is unacceptable.
 If the behavior continues, and you still have concerns, call an experienced sexual harassment lawyer and ask questions.
 You can never be too safe.

 File a Complaint – Some companies have procedures on what to do if you are being harassed.
 If the behavior doesn’t stop, follow the steps to file a formal complaint against the individual.
 If your company.
 If there are procedures make sure you follow them and WITH A WITNESS speak to your supervisor (or, if your supervisor is the harasser, his/her supervisor or your human resource department).
 Always keep a record of your complaints.
 You will need a record to prove your case.
 Call us for advice free of charge.

 Take Legal Action – If your company refuses to take any action on your complaints, then you may have to consider taking legal action.
 It’s best to speak with an experienced lawyer to find out what your options may be.

 Being sexually harassed at work places the employee in one of the worst imaginable situations.
 Often time an individual is forced to choose between being sexually abused and assaulted by an employer or co-worker against the need to provide for their children and family.
 We understand how devastating sexual harassment can be.

 If you have been sexually harassed at work you have the legal right to stop it and correct the situation.
-You may feel frustrated and confused but the lawyers at Wall Huntington Trial Law can help you.
+You may feel frustrated and confused but the lawyers at Larry Wall Trial Law can help you.
 Contact us today for an evaluation of your case.